ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 ```
 where N is the number of GPUs your job will use and M is the number of MPI processes your job will launch.
 M does not have to equal N (see below).
 Please note that, at the moment, each GPU job must limit itself to a single host.

+NOTE:  GPU jobs *must* include a runtime request, i.e. `-l h_rt=HH:MM:SS`.
+This allows for proper scheduling of GPU jobs on member and institutional nodes.
+If your job does not include a runtime request, it may be removed from the queue.
+Runtime requests are hard limits, so your job will be killed by SGE when it hits this limit.
+Be sure to request enought time for you job to finish.

 ## GPU relevant resource requests